 Depression & Suicide Screenings are completed on admission.
 Clinical interventions will be instituted to alleviate imminent risk of self-harm for patients identified as at risk.
 This may include but is not limited to: Constant 1:1 observation and medication as needed.
 Suicide prevention interventions are incorporated into the plan of care or treatment plan.
-Complete environmental ligature risk assessment prior to patient being assigned to or placed in the room using this process:
+An environmental ligature risk assessment is completed prior to a patient being assigned to or placed in the room.